ramwin/django-commands/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to linux reference's documentation!
+Welcome to django commnads's documentation!
 ===========================================

 .. toctree::